-Preliminary costs incurred for proposed projects are deferred pending construction of the facility.
-As projects are constructed, the project costs are transferred to the appropriate capital asset account; charges that relate to abandoned projects are expensed when the project is abandoned.
+Preliminary costs incurred for proposed projects are reported as construction in process on the statements of net position during the period of construction.
+As projects are constructed, the project costs are transferred to the appropriate capital asset accounts; charges that relate to abandoned projects are expensed when the project is abandoned.

 Net position: Net position consists of net investment in capital assets, restricted and unrestricted net position.
-Net investment in capital assets consists of capital assets, net of accumulated depreciation which was \$152.2 million and \$80.5 million at December 31, 2017 and 2016, respectively.
-Net position is reported as restricted when there are limitations imposed on their use either through the enabling legislation adopted by the NWSA or through external restrictions imposed by creditors, grantors, laws or regulations of other governments.
-There were no restrictions on net position at December 31, 2017 and 2016.
+Net investment in capital assets consists of capital assets, net of accumulated depreciation which was \$234.2 million and \$152.2 million at December 31, 2018 and 2017, respectively.
+Net position is reported as restricted when there are limitations imposed on its use either through the enabling legislation adopted by the NWSA or through external restrictions imposed by creditors, grantors, laws or regulations of other governments.
+There were no restrictions on net position at December 31, 2018 and 2017.
 The unrestricted component of net position is the net amount of the assets less liabilities that are not included in the determination of net investment in capital assets or the restricted components of net position.
-Unrestricted net position was \$55.3 million and \$50.6 million at December 31, 2017 and 2016, respectively.
+Unrestricted net position was \$49.8 million and \$55.3 million at December 31, 2018 and 2017, respectively.

 Retentions payable: The NWSA enters into construction contracts that may include retention provisions such that a certain percentage of the contract amount is held for payment until completion of the contract and acceptance by the NWSA.
 The NWSA's policy is to pay the retention due only after completion and acceptance have occurred.
-Retentions payable totaled \$130,000 and \$44,000 at December 31, 2017 and 2016, respectively.
+Retentions payable totaled \$219,000 and \$130,000 at December 31, 2018 and 2017, respectively.
 Retentions payable are included in accounts payable and accrued liabilities on the accompanying statements of net position.